Skip to content

 Editing and Multiline Commands

-If the row type is AI then there should be a non-empty command description.
-An AI command may be multiline with limited formatting options (bold and italic).
+An AI row must have a non-empty command description.
+An AI command can be multiline with limited formatting options (bold and italic).

 Login multiline